Est. 1985

 Day 6

-Arles and The Camargue
+Arles and The Camargue – Horses, Bulls and Flamingos

-Visit historic Arles, once the Roman capital of Gaul, Britain and Spain.
-At the heart of the small town is the huge, preserved amphitheatre.
-The town is remarkably well-preserved and Van Gogh lived here for two years and painted some of his most well-known works.
-We then travel into the Camargue, where the wild landscape of red salt lagoons teeming with flamingos and herds of wild white Camargue Horses contrast with ancient fishing villages and long, sandy beaches.
-We visit the popular coastal town of Saintes Maries de la Mer, a picturesque coastal town.
+From here, travel into the Camargue, where the wild landscape of red salt lagoons teeming with flamingos and herds of wild white Camargue Horses contrast with ancient fishing villages and long, sandy beaches.
+Visit the popular and picturesque coastal town of Saintes Maries de la Mer.
 Once a year, Gypsies from all over Europe make a pilgrimage to worship Sara the Black, their saint and patroness.
 You can see Sara’s statue in the crypt of the town’s little church.
-An optional cruise by boat or paddle steam through the Camargue is available.
-Return to your hotel with a scenic drive around this stunning region, an area of outstanding natural beauty.
+An optional cruise by boat or paddle steamer through the Camargue is available.
+Return to the hotel with a scenic drive around this stunning region, an area of outstanding natural beauty.

-Day 7/8
+Day 7

 Return to the UK